Prevention & Control

 Remember, naloxone is only effective for opioid overdoses.
 If you administer naloxone for non-opioid overdoses though, you will not harm the person.

 Administering naloxone can sound scary.
-If you want to increase your confidence in responding to an opioid overdose, sign up for training from the Steve Rummler HOPE Foundation.
+If you want to increase your confidence in responding to an opioid overdose, sign up for training from the Steve Rummler HOPE Network.
 At these trainings, you will get hands-on practice administering naloxone with a syringe and injecting it into a piece of fruit.
 You will also receive a naloxone kit that includes gloves, three doses of naloxone and directions.

 When someone is overdosing, that person needs help right away.
 Steve’s Law provides immunity from civil or criminal charges as long as pharmacies, prescribing providers and the general public act in good faith.